-"Yeah, but do they know that you sang a SONG about you and ladies in Mead Hall?"
+"Yeah, but do they know that you sang a song about you and the ladies in Mead Hall?"
 Astrid asked him.

 "Or how Tuffnut likes crocheting minutes in his free time, or how Ruff really wants an itty bitty kitty," Hiccup added.